Digital World’s SEC filings show just how risky a Trump partnership can be

 - Increased risk of hackers and/or advertiser harassment because of Trump’s involvement.

-- Third parties, ranging from Web hosting companies to investors, not wanting to be associated with a Trump-run company.
+- Third parties, ranging from Web-hosting companies to investors, not wanting to be associated with a Trump-run company.

-As has been widely reported, Trump’s biggest handcuff in the deal is he is required to make any social media post to Truth Social first—and then wait at least six hours before posting it on another social site.
-Trump could get around that to a degree, however, posting things related to “political messaging, political fundraising or get-out-the-vote efforts” on any social media site from a personal account without the cool down period, according to the filing.
+As has been widely reported, Trump’s biggest handcuff in the deal is that he is required to make any social media post to Truth Social first—and then wait at least six hours before posting it on another social site.
+Trump could get around that to a degree, however, posting things related to “political messaging, political fundraising or get-out-the-vote efforts” on any social media site from a personal account without the cool-down period, according to the filing.

 That aside, he has virtually unlimited freedom with what he wants to do with TMTG.
 He currently holds 46.8% of the voting power and could get more.
 That would allow him to, among other things, single-handedly decide whether to accept or reject a buyout, regardless of shareholder sentiment.
 He could also replace the whole board if he wished.